 I have witnessed countless common mistakes made by even seasoned project managers and PMP candidates.

-- Lack of data points: Graphing with too few data points creates patterns that are not representative.
+Lack of data points: Graphing with too few data points creates patterns that are not representative.

-- Improper scales: Exaggerating or diminishing correlations is often caused by improper scaling on the axes.
+Improper scales: Exaggerating or diminishing correlations is often caused by improper scaling on the axes.

-- Removing important outliers: Not investigating removed outliers can result in masking crucial insights.
+Removing important outliers: Not investigating removed outliers can result in masking crucial insights.

-- Illogical correlation: Forcing and looking for patterns that do not exist.
+Illogical correlation: Forcing and looking for patterns that do not exist.

-- Ignoring the big picture context: Not accounting for contextual external factors influencing the variables.
+Ignoring the big picture context: Not accounting for contextual external factors influencing the variables.

 Allow me to share some scatter diagram PMP examples pertaining to the PMP that I have encountered alongside my colleagues.

 For a software development project, we graphed the team size against the project duration for 20 similar projects.
-The scatter diagram showed a noted positive correlation after a value was reached; with an increase in team size, duration also increased instead of decreased.
+The scatter diagram showed a noted positive correlation after a value was reached; with an increase in team size, duration also increased instead of decreasing.
 This caused us to look into communication overhead and modify our resource allocation strategy.

 Evaluating stakeholder engagement scores against budget variances for multiple projects showed a striking negative correlation.
 Increased stakeholder engagement resulted in lower budget overruns for projects.
-This PMP scatter plot chart encouraged investment into the Stakeholder processes, further supporting the claim in favor of stakeholder engagement.
+This PMP scatter plot chart encouraged investment in the Stakeholder processes, further supporting the claim in favor of stakeholder engagement.

 This tests Blanchard's theory on the relationship between testing hours and the defects found.
 Prior information suggests that the scatter diagram is not a straight line, but rather a curve.
-This shows that there is an inflection point which gives diminishing results, an essential piece of information useful during test planning.
+This shows that there is an inflection point, which gives diminishing results, an essential piece of information useful during test planning.

-A relationship exists when resource allocation percentages are tracked together with on time milestone completion.
+A relationship exists when resource allocation percentages are tracked together with on-time milestone completion.
 When analyzing the collected data, a bell curve could be observed.
 This demonstrated an optimal performance zone when resources are allocated.
 Also, underspending and overspending both proved detrimental to performance.

-Interpreting scatter diagrams is both art and science.
+Interpreting scatter diagrams is both an art and a science.
 The scatter diagram importance in PMP preparation cannot be overstated.
 Oftentimes, they expect you to analyze patterns and conclude using the right set of logic.

 Here's my approach on how to analyze scatter diagrams regarding particular PMP situations:

-As previously mentioned, this form of diagram posits more questions than answers.
+As previously mentioned, this form of diagram poses more questions than answers.
 Whatever conclusion is made ought to be tested further or acted on, based on the strength of the correlation and understanding of the reason behind the scatter.

 As both serve distinct purposes, the comparison of scatter diagram vs Pareto chart PMP reveals they are both quality management tools: